temporalio/documentation/changelog/september-release-2022.md

 - An early iteration of the [Testing section](/application-development/testing) was added to the Application development guide.

-- General coverage of code examples across the [Foundations section](/application-development/foundations) of the Application development guide has expanded specifically for [Typescript](/application-development/foundations?lang=typescript) & [PHP](/application-development/foundations?lang=php).
+- General coverage of code examples across the [Foundations section](/application-development/foundations) of the Application development guide has expanded specifically for [Typescript](/application-development/foundations?lang=typescript) and [PHP](/application-development/foundations?lang=php).